 Medicare Part B pays 80% of its approved rate for medically necessary services, not 100%.
 The remaining 20%, called Medicare Part B coinsurance, is your responsibility to pay.

 You also have an annual Medicare Part B deductible that you must pay before Medicare Part B pays anything on your claims.
-In 2019, your Medicare Part B deductible is $185.
+In 2022, your Medicare Part B deductible was $233.

-Medicare Part A uses benefit periods to track your inpatient and skilled nursing facility stays.
+Medicare Part A uses benefit periods to track inpatient, and skilled nursing facility stays.
 For Part A, a benefit period starts the day you are admitted and ends when you have been out of the hospital or skilled care facility for 60 days.

 Unlike Part A, your Medicare Part B deductible is tied to a calendar year, not a benefit period.
-Your deductible starts over each year on Jan.
+Therefore, your deductible starts over each year on Jan.
 1.

 The coverage gaps between the Medicare Part B payment and your Medicare Part B deductible and Medicare Part B coinsurance responsibility can add up quickly if you have a chronic health condition.
-Medicare Supplement Plans (also called Medigap plans) can bridge this coverage gap.
+Medicare Supplement Plans (Medigap plans) can bridge this coverage gap.

-There are 10 Medigap plans available, and each plan features a different level of benefits.
-For help with a Medicare Supplement Plans quote, feel free to give our agency a call.
+There are 10 Medigap plans available, each with a different level of benefits.
+For help with a Medicare Supplement Plans quote, feel free to call our agency.